 Project Environment Considerations

 The proposed project will require some disruptions to the surrounding area, including lane closures, elevated noise levels, and potential air quality concerns due to dust generated by ground disturbing activities.
 The project team is committed to minimizing these impacts to the extent possible, including implementing the following measures:

 - Provide temporary access during construction for those travelling through the area.

 - Minimize any environmental impacts to the maximum extent possible; use of Best Management Practices (BMPs) will be implemented and coordinated with appropriate agencies.

 - Minimize project construction cost.

-Build Alternatives for Bridge Replacement and Intersection Improvements
+Build Alternative for Bridge Replacement and Intersection Improvements

 Public Input and Project Schedule

 The Draft Environmental Assessment (EA) was published on the Environmental Report Program website on March 23, 2022.
-The Draft EA (linked here) includes the recommended roundabout alternative for the final design solution.
+The Draft EA included the recommended roundabout alternative for the final design solution.
 A virtual public meeting was held on Wednesday April 13, 2022, on the Draft EA and recommended alternative.
-The Final EA is anticipated to be published on June 23, 2022.
+The Final EA was published on July 8, 2022.
 The project is anticipated to be advertised for construction in February 2023.